-Burundi forces kill suspected government critics, says group
+Burundi forces kill perceived regime opponents, says group

-KAMPALA, Uganda (AP) — Human Rights Watch says Burundi’s government forces and ruling party members have beaten and killed perceived opponents of an upcoming referendum that could enable the president to extend his rule.
+KAMPALA, Uganda (AP) — Burundi’s government forces and ruling party members have beaten and killed perceived opponents of an upcoming referendum that could allow the president to extend his rule, Human Rights Watch said Tuesday, citing what it called “widespread impunity” for local authorities and their allies.

-The rights group reported Tuesday that it confirmed 19 cases of violence carried out to press Burundians to vote yes on the referendum, which is scheduled for May 17.
-It said the victims included a man who was beaten to death and another whose beating may have resulted in his death.
+The New York-based rights group reported that it had confirmed 19 cases of abuse since December 12, “all apparently to press Burundians to vote yes on the referendum” that is scheduled for May 17.

-It said the abuse reflects the widespread impunity for authorities and their allies.
+State agents and members of a violent youth group allied with the ruling party, the Imbonerakure, have used repression to ensure the vote goes in the president’s favor, and their victims include a man who was beaten to death and another whose beating may have resulted in his death, the group said in its report.

+“There is little doubt that the upcoming referendum will be accompanied by more abuses,” said Ida Sawyer, Central Africa director at Human Rights Watch.
+“Burundian officials and the Imbonerakure are carrying out violence with near-total impunity to allow (the president) to entrench his hold on power.”

 Most Read Nation & World Stories